sarahzinger/rot13/README.md

 * to Encrypt simply type from inside your repo:
 ` node rot13.js encrypt "Your message for encryption" `
 * to decrypt simply type from inside your repo:
-` node rot13.js encrypt "Your message for decryption" `
+` node rot13.js decrypt "Your message for decryption" `
 * profit